September 02, 2021 / Business / Resources

 Move Toward a Full Jewelry Business

 As you start your jewelry-making business, you'll probably be focusing on learning various jewelry-making techniques.
 But to create a successful jewelry business, you'll need to shift your focus to the business tasks as well.
 The best way to start this shift is to work on a business plan.
-Creating a business plan will not only help you focus on what you need to accomplish, but will also be vital if you ever need to apply for business financing.
+Creating a business plan will not only help you focus on what you need to accomplish, but will also be vital if you ever need to apply for jewelry business financing.

 This is a great time to start learning about jewelry business finances.
 There are a lot of software options to help you keep your business finances on track.
 You may want to consider taking classes from an organization like the Small Business Administration to learn how to track your business finances.

-You'll also want to work on creating a collection and make sure you understand the current trends.
+You'll also want to work on creating a jewelry collection and make sure you understand the current trends.
 Starting out with your hobby, your jewelry designs may be all over the place as you practice various techniques.
 As you progress towards a business though, your jewelry should start to form collections that work together.

 Woman photographing jewelry